Davis, T. Impetigo, Don't Forget the Bubbles, 2013. Available at:

-Impetigo is a blistering skin infection and is usually caused by Staph. aureus or Strep. pyogenes.
+Impetigo is a blistering skin infection and is usually caused by Staphylococcus. aureus or Streptococcus pyogenes.

 Impetigo is usually diagnosed clinically, but if the infection is severe then bacterial swabs could be sent.
 Resistant infection may be caused by MRSA so a swab would be helpful in this case too.